 Evercore's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 2.0049.
 A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Evercore's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 |Operating margin TTM||26.34%|

 |Market capitalisation||USD$5.4 billion|

 TTM: trailing 12 months

-There are currently 1.4 million Evercore shares held short by investors – that's known as Evercore's "short interest".
-This figure is 47.9% up from 936,749 last month.
+There are currently 1.1 million Evercore shares held short by investors – that's known as Evercore's "short interest".
+This figure is 0.8% up from 1.1 million last month.

 There are a few different ways that this level of interest in shorting Evercore shares can be evaluated.

 Evercore's "short interest ratio" (SIR) is the quantity of Evercore shares currently shorted divided by the average quantity of Evercore shares traded daily (recently around 496938.63636364).
 Evercore's SIR currently stands at 2.2.
 In other words for every 100,000 Evercore shares traded daily on the market, roughly 2200 shares are currently held short.